 How Pupil Premium is funded and spent

-The school's main barrier for educational achievement is to ensure the Young Person receives the resources they need for their education and to allow them to work towards reintegration back into their home school.
+The requirement is to ensure that each young person receives the resources they need for their education and to allow them to work towards reintegration back into their home school.